Ping.sg Holiday Logos

 Valentine's Day 2007

 Ping.sg has gone pink!
-To celebrate valentine’s day, I colored the logo pink and scattered red hearts in various sizes all over.
+To celebrate valentine’s day, I coloured the logo pink and scattered red hearts in various sizes all over.
 A paper cutout couple in baby blue and pink stands hand in hand, deeply in love.

 Chinese New Year 2007: